 The Authority's first major toll adjustment increased toll rates in 1963.
 An adjustment in August 1970 decreased toll rates and an adjustment in September 1983 increased toll rates.
-In connection with a major increase in commercial vehicle toll rates and cash-based passenger car toll rates in January 2005, the Authority simplified its rate structure for use of the Tollway System, reducing the defined classes of vehicles from ten to the four utilized today.
+In connection with a major increase in commercial vehicle toll rates and cash-based passenger car toll rates in January 2005, the Authority simplified its rate structure, reducing the defined classes of vehicles from ten to the four utilized today.
 Class 1 is a passenger car class, and the other three classes are for commercial vehicles and consist of small, medium and large truck classes, generally classified by number of axles.